Cambridge University Library

-Cambridge University Library is one of the six legal deposit libraries under UK law.
-The Library holds approximately 9 million items (including maps and sheet music) and, through legal deposit, purchase and donation it receives around 100,000 items every year.
+Cambridge University Library is one of six legal deposit libraries under UK law.
+It holds about 9 million items (including maps and sheet music) and, through legal deposit, purchase and donation it receives around 100,000 items every year.
 The University Library is unique among the legal deposit libraries in keeping a large proportion of its material on open access and in allowing some categories of reader to borrow from its collections.

-Its original location was the Old Schools near the Senate House until it outgrew the space there and a new library building was constructed in the 1930s.
+Its original location was the Old Schools near the Senate House until it outgrew the space there.
+A new library building was constructed in the 1930s.
 The library took over the site of a former military hospital on the western side of Cambridge city centre, now between Robinson College and the Memorial Court of Clare College.
 The current building, designed by Giles Gilbert Scott, opened in 1934.
 The librarian, Jessica Gardner, is the second woman to hold this office.

 History

 The first library

-By the middle of the fourteenth century, the University of Cambridge owned a collection of books.
+By the middle of the 14th century, the University of Cambridge owned a collection of books.
 These would have been kept in chests along with other valuables, rather than in a library building as would be recognised today.

 A common university library can be traced to the beginning of the 15th century, with the first direct reference to a 'library'.
-In March 1416 the will of William Loring was proved, which bequeathed three volumes to the library thus: "Item volo quod omnes libri mei juris civilis remaneant in communi libraria scolarium universitatis Cantebrigg' in perpetuum."
-In the second decade of the fifteenth century, the library found a home on the newly built Old Schools site.
+In March 1416, the will of William Loring was proved, which bequeathed three volumes to the library thus: "Item volo quod omnes libri mei juris civilis remaneant in communi libraria scolarium universitatis Cantebrigg' in perpetuum."
+In the second decade of the 15th century, the library found a home on the newly built Old Schools site.